 SAVVY TIP: In England and Wales, the Act that the challenge comes under is the Inheritance (Provision for Family and Dependants) Act 1975.
-In Scotland husbands, wives, civil partners and children have ‘legal rights’, which basically means they are entitled to a share in everything you own that’s not land or buildings no matter what is written in the will.
+In Scotland, husbands, wives, civil partners and children have ‘legal rights’.
+This basically means they are entitled to a share in everything you own that’s not land or buildings no matter what is written in the will.

 When do people contest a will?

 There are lots of different situations when someone might challenge a will, but the kind of trigger events can be:

 - Step families.
 Say a parent dies after a short second marriage and leaves everything to his wife.
 Who in turn leaves it all to her children.
 This may mean his children with his first wife get nothing and they may challenge the will.

 - Families that are not close (either geographically or emotionally).
 A parent may leave much or most of their assets to a carer, a neighbour, a charity or even the local restaurant.
 Family members may suspect she or he has been put under pressure to do so.

 SAVVY TIP: Paula James, a partner with law firm Irwin Mitchell, says that an elderly person who relies on a carer or his/her neighbours can – sometimes – be vulnerable.
 “I’ve known cases where someone has been worried that their neighbour or carer will stop coming round if they don’t leave them something in their will.
 Sometimes they want to leave them some money, at other times they’ll come under pressure to do so.”

 Who can make a claim?